Swiss esports event canceled after 3 squads pull out over host team founder's anti-abortion comment

 GENEVA -- An event billed as Switzerland's biggest esports competition has been canceled after the host team's founder posted an anti-abortion comment on social media, triggering outrage that led three rival squads to pull out.

-The post has since been taken down from his feed on X, the social media platform formerly known as Twitter, but several critics of the comment relayed a screenshot of it.
+The post has since been taken down from X, the social media platform formerly known as Twitter, but several critics of the comment relayed a screenshot of it.

 They condemned the “disrespectful and controversial” comment and said they "can in no way accept associating our clubs and our values with such speech.”